chrender/fizmo/README.md

 **Frontends**

-Currently three frontends are available:
+Currently four frontends are available:

+ - _fizmo-sdl2_
+   Using the freetype2 engine, this SDL2-based frontend allows for proportional font display and supports antialiasing, subpixel-rendering and HiDPI support.
+It uses the “Fira Sans” and “Fira Mono” font faces which were made by Erik Spiekermann and Ralph du Carrois.
  - _fizmo-ncursesw_
-   The default frontend uses ncurses “wide” variant for story output.
+   This frontend uses ncurses “wide” variant for story output.
 [Ncurses](http://www.gnu.org/software/ncurses/) is commonly used for output on fixed-width text displays.
 The wide extensions will ensure correct unicode display.
  - _fizmo-console_
    This frontend will simple read and write from the console / terminal.
 No fance functionality whatsoever, but may be useful for automization or voice output.
  - _fizmo-glktermw_